 A humorous way to learn about the Freudian defense mechanisms (actually elaborated by Anna Freud) of Displacement, Denial, Sublimation, Reaction Formation, and Projection.
 A little dream analysis thrown in.
 Who knows?
-Maybe Freud would have been good at tech support…(technically, this is a video version of episode 209).
+Maybe Freud would have been good at customer service…(technically, this is a video version of episode 209).

 In this actual fake recording we hear how Freud might have handled your call to an anonymous technical support service.
 Can you identify each of the following Freudian techniques in this episode?
 Defense Mechanisms in this Episode Free Association Denial Projection Sublimation Reaction Formation Projection Displacement Regression Dream Analysis Freudian Slip of the Tongue Catharsis Psychology Apps Created by Michael … Read More